 Hurricane Preparedness for Your Pets

-Well it’s that time of year again: Hurricane Season.
-Countless times people have been told to leave their homes for a short period of time only to find out they can’t return for days or even weeks.
+It’s that time of year again: Hurricane Season!
+Countless times in the past people have been told to evacuate their homes for a short period, only to find out they can’t return for days or even weeks.
 The bottom line: We need to be prepared to take our animals with us when we leave.

 Here are the 5 key items to prepare now: